 1. Difficulty breathing

 If a baby has trouble breathing, this often becomes apparent at bedtime.
-For example, if a baby has a cold or asthma, this can affect a baby’s ability to fall asleep.
+For example, if a baby has a cold or asthma, this can affect their ability to fall asleep.
 If you think your baby might be sick, talk to your pediatrician.

 If a baby is experiencing reflux, they might become so uncomfortable and irritable that they won’t be able to fall asleep at night or at naptime.
 If you think your baby has reflux, it’s important to develop a care plan with your doctor.